brukidm/AoC2021/README.md

 # AoC2021
-Advent of Code 2021 solutions
+Advent of Code 2021 solutions, only 15 days completed